What are ants?

 To reduce moisture problems in your home that may attract these ants, check in and around your home for leaks, water build-up, or water-damaged wood and have these areas addressed.
 In addition, consider running dehumidifiers in the particularly humid areas of your home.

-For a surefire way to get and keep ants out of your home, turn to the professionals here at Accurate.
+To get and keep ants out of your home, turn to the professionals here at Accurate.
 We can provide a quality pest protection plan that is right for you!

 Request Your Free Inspection Today